The Iron Library

 There are only a few special libraries worldwide in the field of the Iron Library's specialties whose holdings reach a comparable depth, breadth and completeness.
 In principle, all areas of focus are subject to the acquisition of both historic and new (historical) research literature.
 In some collection areas, non-historical literature is also acquired, such as on foundry technology, iron metallurgy and plastics technology.

-With 47,000 titles and 1,000 periodicals (70 of which are current) from eight centuries, the Iron Library is one of the largest specialist libraries in the history of technology and the history of iron and steel.
+With 47,000 items and 1,000 periodicals (70 of which are current) from eight centuries, the Iron Library is one of the largest specialist libraries in the history of technology and the history of iron and steel.
 The rara collection of old prints from before 1900 comprises around 6,000 titles.

 - Plastics (see below)